flash-oss/allserver/README.md

 ##### My authorisation is not supported.
 What should I do?

-If something more sophisticated is needed - you can have `before` and `after` middleware(s) which run client-side.
+If something more sophisticated is needed - you would need to mangle the `ctx` in the client `before` and `after` middlewares.

 ```js
 const { AllserverClient } = require("allserver");